Challenge Sheep project

 The objectives are:

-- To identify best practice for management of replacements from a network of producers, researchers and consultants using participatory action research techniques
+1. To understand the role of mating ewe lambs or shearlings and their body condition on lifetime productivity from a network of producers, researchers and consultants using participatory action research techniques.

-- To monitor replacements brought into the flocks in 2017 and 2018 over their productive lifetime on ten farms through extensive analysis of EID data and benchmarking
+2. To monitor replacements brought into flocks on 11 farms in 2017 and 2018 over their productive lifetime through extensive analysis of EID data and benchmarking.

-- To communicate the activity through a planned KE programme with a range of approaches employed
+3. To communicate the activity through a planned knowledge exchange programme with a range of approaches.

-- To collect additional information, such as DNA, health status and antimicrobial use, to complement other project
+4. To collect additional information, such as DNA, health status and antimicrobial use to complement other projects.

 Approach

-Workshops will be held throughout the programme to gather expert opinions and to ensure information is being communicated back to consultants, advisers, vets and researchers, and to ensure the project is using the best known information.
+Workshops will be held throughout the programme to gather expert opinions and to ensure information is being communicated back to consultants, advisers, vets and researchers.